If you want to spend less time using your MEC reloader and more time shooting, then this will be the most important letter you will ever read.

 - The Ball Chain eliminates one annoyance if you reload a lot.
 It consists of two chains and two clips.

-You can order online by clicking on the folowing button:
+You can order online by clicking on the following button:

 I could easily have added 150 pages to the guide by including thousands of reloading recipes, the way other reloading books do.
 Gee, I could show nice pictures of bags of wads and different powders, to bulk up my guide.
 (As if real shooters don’t know what wads look like.)
 I could even show thrilling pictures of clay targets breaking.
 Would you get any more value from a fat book with this fluff in it?
 I don’t think so.